 - EXTRA PRECAUTION - Pack clearly written details of your next of kin or family member.

 Extreme heat or cold can affect your ability to manage diabetes.

 Insulin and blood glucose test strips should be kept under 30 degrees.
 The strips will be damaged by temperature extremes.
-To protect them from freezing or from extreme heat take a small insulated bag which you can buy from Diabetes Australia.
+To protect them from freezing or from extreme heat take a small insulated bag which you can buy from your state or territory diabetes organisation.
 When flying make sure you carry it in ‘carry on’ luggage.